 There are two (2) options, one can walk all the way up to the crater or on horseback which at this time cost Php 400.00.
 According to our guide, we can walk and at any time of conceding, a horse can be brought up, at any stage of the trail, but for the same price.

-We then made a short assessment of who are or not capable of trekking all the way to the crater.
+We then made a short assessment of who is or not capable of trekking all the way to the crater.
 Age is definitely a factor.
 The hike is not meant for those with knee issues.
 Otherwise, it is sensible to be on horseback.
 Anyone who attempts this trek should have the endurance and determination to complete the climb.

 Water is essential!
 But at this island, bottled water is priced twice as much at Php 50.00.
 Thus, it is a good idea to bring water from a much cheaper source to hydrate oneself during the entire hike.
 While this hike is supposed to be completed in a day, there are certain essentials that should be brought during the hike such as sunblock, first-aid kit, and insect repellant.